Shmuel Schneersohn: Biography

 Shmuel Schneersohn was born in Lyubavichi, on 2 Iyar 5594 (1834), the seventh son of Menachem Mendel Schneersohn.
 He faced competition from three of his brothers, primarily from Yehuda Leib Schneersohn who established a dynasty in Kapust upon their father's death.
 Other brothers also established dynasties in Lyady, Nizhyn, and Ovruch.

 In 1848, Schneersohn was married to the daughter of his brother, Chaim Shneur Zalman Schneersohn.
-After several months she died, and he then married Rivkah, a granddaughter of his own grandfather Dovber Schneuri.
-He had three sons, Zalman Aharon, Shalom Dovber, and Menachem Mendel, as well as one daughter, Devorah Leah.
+After several months she died, and in 1849 he married Rivkah, a granddaughter of Dovber Schneuri, the second Chabad Rebbe.
+Their children included Schneur Zalman Aharon, Shalom Dovber, Avraham Sender, Menachem Mendel, Devorah Leah and Chaya Mushka; Avraham Sender died in childhood.

 Schneersohn was said to have had chariots on call for the evacuation of books in time of fire.

 Besides his communal activism, he had wide intellectual interests.
 He spoke several languages, including Latin.
 He wrote widely on a range of religious and secular topics, and much of his writing has never been published and remains in manuscript form alone.
-His discourses began to be published for the first time under the title Likkutei Torat Shmuel in 1945 by Kehot, and 12 volumes have so far been printed.
+His discourses began to be published for the first time under the title Likkutei Torat Shmuel in 1945 by Kehot, and 27 volumes have so far been printed.

+Schneersohn was the first of the leaders of Chabad to compose Hemshechim.
+Previously a Chasidic discourse related directly to the occasion of its delivery, a Shabbat, holiday, etc.

 He died in Lyubavichi, on 13 Tishrei 5643 (1882), leaving three sons and two daughters, and was succeeded by his son Sholom Dovber.

 Schneersohn urged the study of Kabbalah as a prerequisite for one's humanity:

 A person who is capable of comprehending the seder hishtalshelus (kabbalistic secrets concerning the coming-into-being of all existence every moment) - and fails to do so - cannot be considered a human being.
 At every moment and time one must know where his soul stands.
 It is a mitzvah (commandment) and an obligation to know the seder hishtalshelus.